everypinio/hardpy/docs/documentation/pytest_hardpy.md

   Returns the `requests.Response` object.
 - `load` *(ResultRunStore)*: Load report to the StandCloud.
   Returns the `requests.Response` object.
-  Status code 201 is considered a successful status
+  Status code 201 is considered a successful status.

 **Example:**